 The NAM has taken a leading role in engaging with the SEC on these issues.
-See, e.g., Comment of the National Association of Manufacturers 2-3, File No. 4-725, SEC Staff Roundtable on the Proxy Process (Oct.
+See, e.g., Comment of the National Association of Manufacturers at 2-3, File No. 4-725, SEC Staff Roundtable on the Proxy Process (Oct.
 30, 2018) (explaining, as part of the 2018 roundtable, that while "the NAM believes that proxy firms can be constructive and provide a useful service" under the correct conditions, "the flaws embedded into the business model of proxy advisory firms are at this point well-documented, and manufacturers have time and time again faced significant costs due to their influence"), perma.cc/G6SR-YE9Z, id. at 2-3 (discussing the "notable lack of transparency" surrounding "the process by which proxy firm recommendations are developed"; proxy firms' "profusion of errors and misleading statements, ranging from specific incorrect facts to disingenuous assumptions about, for instance, a company's peer group or compensation practices"; and the fact that "[p]roxy firms have been steadfastly resistant to engaging in a productive dialogue with issuers to correct these errors," among other problems).

-concerns, we are proposing amendments to the federal proxy rules that are designed to enhance the accuracy, transparency of process, and material completeness of the information provided to clients of proxy voting advice businesses when they cast their votes."); 2020 Rule, 85 Fed.
+relied on to the detriment of investors."
+Amendments to Exemptions from the Proxy Rules for Proxy Voting Advice, 84 Fed.
+Reg.
+66,518, 66,520 (Dec.
+4, 2019) ("2019 Proposed Rule"); see also id. ("In light of these concerns, we are proposing amendments to the federal proxy rules that are designed to enhance the accuracy, transparency of process, and material completeness of the information provided to clients of proxy voting advice businesses when they cast their votes."); 2020 Rule, 85 Fed.
 Reg. at 55,082 (adopting final 2020 Rule "so that investors who use proxy voting advice receive more transparent, accurate, and complete information on which to make their voting decisions.").
 And yet, the SEC has now jettisoned that common-sense and light-touch regulatory approach, with barely a fig leaf of purported justification.

-To be crystal clear: Nothing material changed about the dangers posed by proxy advisory firms in the months between the finalization of the 2020 Rule and Chair Gensler's decision to rescind it.
-To the contrary, as Plaintiffs explain (at 22-23), the only feature of the proxy-firm market that differs from before the 2020 Rule is that the largest such firm, ISS, now provides less engagement and transparency to the public companies on which it reports.
-See also, e.g., Commissioner Hester M. Peirce, U-Turn: Comments on Proxy Voting Advice (July 13, 2022) ("Peirce 2022 Dissent"), perma.cc/7BMX-GMA7 (explaining that "[w]hen the Commission proposed these latest amendments nine months ago . . . nothing had changed since we adopted our 2020 Rules to justify repeal, so I voted no. The feedback we received during this proposal's brief comment period confirmed my initial view.").
+To be crystal clear: Nothing material changed about the dangers posed by proxy advisory firms in the months between the finalization of the 2020 Rule and the SEC's decision to rescind it.
+To the contrary, as Appellants explain (at 45), the only feature of the proxy-firm market that differs from before the 2020 Rule is that the largest such firm, ISS, now provides less engagement and transparency to the public companies on which it reports.
+See also, e.g., Commissioner Hester M. Peirce, U-Turn: Comments on Proxy Voting Advice (July 13, 2022) ("Peirce 2022 Dissent"), perma.cc/7BMX-GMA7 (explaining that "[w]hen the Commission proposed these latest amendments nine months ago... nothing had changed since we adopted our 2020 Rules to justify repeal, so I voted no. The feedback we received during this proposal's brief comment period confirmed my initial view.").